Colin Stirling: Leadership

-One of Stirling's earliest priorities upon commencing at Flinders University was crafting a ten year Strategic Plan Making a Difference - The 2025 Agenda which outlined an ambitious plan to restructure the university and elevate its education and research.
+One of Stirling's earliest priorities upon commencing at Flinders University was crafting a 10-year strategic plan, Making a Difference - The 2025 Agenda, which outlined an ambitious plan to restructure the university and elevate its education and research.

-In 2017 the university's previous model of four faculties and 14 schools was transformed into six colleges: College of Business Government and Law; College of Education, Psychology and Social Work; College of Humanities, Arts and Social Sciences; College of Medicine and Public Health; College of Nursing and Health Sciences and College of Science and Engineering.
+In 2017 the university's previous model of four faculties and fourteen schools was transformed into six colleges: the College of Business Government and Law, the College of Education, Psychology and Social Work, the College of Humanities, Arts and Social Sciences, the College of Medicine and Public Health, the College of Nursing and Health Sciences and the College of Science and Engineering.
 Professional services were reorganised to align with the new model.

-In 2018 Flinders University embarked upon an academic restructure process which sought to increase staff levels and appoint Teaching Specialists.
-Opposed by the local branch of the National Tertiary Education Union several notices of dispute were lodged, which the university referred to the Fair Work Commission.
-On 6 December 2018 recommendations handed down by Commissioner Christopher Platt referred to the genuineness of the university's change proposals and stated that the organisational change process should continue with some urgency with the aim of all employees being advised of processes and outcomes as soon as possible.
+In 2018, Flinders University embarked upon an academic restructure process which sought to increase staff levels and appoint teaching specialists.
+Opposed by the local branch of the National Tertiary Education Union, several notices of dispute were lodged which the university referred to the Fair Work Commission.
+On 6 December 2018 recommendations handed down by commissioner Christopher Platt referred to the genuineness of the university's change proposals and stated that the organisational change process should continue with some urgency with the aim of all employees being advised of processes and outcomes as soon as possible.
 The restructure was completed in early 2019.

 In 2019, Stirling announced AUD$200m of strategic investments over five years with a AUD$100m investment in research and a matching AUD$100m investment in teaching and learning.

-Stirling's vision has included substantial uplift in facilities, to attract both students and high calibre staff.
+Stirling's vision has included substantial uplift in facilities to attract both students and high calibre staff.
 Subsequent to the construction of a new student hub and central plaza area, the university announced plans for Flinders Village, an education, research and lifestyle precinct adjacent to its Bedford Park and Sturt campuses near the Flinders Medical Centre and Flinders Private Hospital.

 The announced extension of the Clovelly Park rail line to create the Flinders railway station at the Flinders precinct was the catalyst for Stirling to launch stage one of Flinders Village, the construction of a Health and Medical Research Building.

 At the Tonsley Innovation Precinct, a collaboration with BAE Systems Australia established the Factory of the Future at Line Zero, on the site of the former Mitsubishi Motors Australia car assembly line.
 Plans are in train to build on the Factory of the Future's success with an Advanced Manufacturing Accelerator facility.

-In 2021 Stirling announced Flinders University would extend its city presence with a new vertical campus, as the anchor tenant in Walker Corporation's Festival Tower development behind Old Parliament House on North Terrace.
+In 2021, Stirling announced Flinders University would extend its city presence with a new vertical campus as the anchor tenant in Walker Corporation's Festival Tower development behind Old Parliament House on North Terrace.

-To underpin the university's strategic growth, Stirling sought to develop a positive campus culture resulting in a values and ethos statement and staff code of conduct.
+To underpin the university's strategic growth, Stirling has sought to develop a positive campus culture resulting in a values and ethos statement and staff code of conduct.

-During Stirling's tenure Flinders University has adopted an inaugural INNOVATE Reconciliation Action Plan, engaged in the Universities Australia Respect.
+During Stirling's tenure, Flinders University has adopted an inaugural INNOVATE Reconciliation Action Plan, engaged in the Universities Australia Respect.
 Now.
 Always. campaign for campus safety, and achieved Athena SWAN bronze accreditation for gender equity.